My name is Sarah, and I am a high school teacher in Nebraska.

 - Labor: $0 :)

-Total cost of the entire project: $801
+The total cost of the entire project: $801

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.